B-Harden/Portfolio-src/Completed Projects/Google Cloud Products/README.md

 ● Creating a Compute Instance in GCP

-● Storing and retreiving data in Google DataStore
+● Storing and retrieving data in Google DataStore

 ● Creating a Recommendation System using GCP

 ● Querying and creating Machine Learning (ML) datasets from big data stored on Google's 'Big Query'

 ● Creating and running ML models in order to predict the demand for NY taxi cabs

+● Training on how to use GCP APIs such as Vision API and Translate API in order to detect 'happiness' in pictures, translate foreign texts, etc.